andresclua/validate/email.md

 ## Validation Flow

-#### Email Format:
+#### Required Check:

-- Validates the email against a standard format using a regular expression.
-- If invalid, returns "Please enter a valid email address.".

-#### Corporate Email Check (if configured):

-- Ensures the email domain is not generic (e.g., Gmail, Yahoo, Outlook).
+- Ensures the string is provided and not empty if required is true.

-- If invalid, returns "The email must be associated with your company domain.".
+#### Length Validation:

+- Validates the string against minLength and maxLength if specified.

+#### Pattern Matching:

+- Ensures the string matches the specified regular expression (pattern) if provided.

-#### Custom Validation (if configured):
+#### Custom Validation

-- Executes the user-defined validation function.
+- Executes user-defined validation rules if included.
-- If it fails, returns the custom error message from the function.

 #### Final Result:

-- If all checks pass, isValid is true and errorMessage is null.
-- Otherwise, isValid is false and errorMessage contains the failure reason.
+- Returns an object indicating whether the string is valid and any associated error message.

 <br><br>

 ## Common Use Cases

 #### Form Validation:

-- Validate email fields in real-time on user input or before form submission.
+- Validate string inputs such as names, usernames, or other text fields in forms.

-#### Corporate Applications:
+#### Pattern Matching:

-- Ensure only company emails are accepted for registration.
+- Ensure the string adheres to specific formats like alphanumeric or custom patterns.

 ### Custom Logic:

-- Enforce additional rules, such as specific domain requirements or string patterns.
+- Add domain-specific validations such as excluding certain characters or enforcing stricter input rules.

 ## Debugging Tips
-- Enable debug: true to see detailed logs of the validation process.
+- Use debug: true to log the validation process and outputs for troubleshooting.
-- Use the callback function to handle validation results in real-time.
+- Leverage the callback parameter to execute custom actions based on validation results.